xerexesx/spec-kit/docs/installation.md

 After initialization, you should see the following commands available in your AI agent:

 - `/speckit.specify` - Create specifications
 - `/speckit.plan` - Generate implementation plans
 - `/speckit.tasks` - Break down into actionable tasks
+- `/speckit.update` - Edit existing specs/plans/tasks without creating a new branch
+- `/speckit.tiny` - Generate lightweight specs inside `tiny-specs/` for quick fixes

 The `.specify/scripts` directory will contain both `.sh` and `.ps1` scripts.